openai/Video-Pre-Training/README.md

   </details>

 Sometimes we asked the contractors to signify other tasks besides changing the version.
+This primarily occurred in versions 6 and 7 as 8, 9 and 10 are all task specific.

 <details>
 <summary>Prompt to contractors (click to show)</summary>